ESMT Open Lecture with Sebastian Muschter

 Moderator: Rajshri Jayaraman, Associate Professor of Economics and Faculty Lead of the Full-time MBA Program, ESMT Berlin

 Since early 2017, Sebastian Muschter serves at the Bertelsmann Foundation as Senior Vice President for Transfer and Scale, forming a new unit that is driven to increase the impact of foundation activities.
-Before, in early 2016, he became interim president of the Berlin state agency for health and social services in early 2016, when the sudden increase in refugee numbers in Berlin had caused a veritable crisis of the Berlin government.
+Before, in early 2016, he became interim president of the Berlin state agency for health and social services, when the sudden increase in refugee numbers in Berlin had caused a veritable crisis of the Berlin government.
 He joined LAGeSo after eleven years at McKinsey & Company, where his last roles were Managing Partner of the Berlin office and co-leader of the Public Sector practice.

 He started his career in the US, where he worked for six years in two startup companies.
 He holds a doctorate in information management from the University St. Gallen and a diploma in business from the University of Siegen.
 He is married with three daughters and lives in both Eltville and Berlin.